euclidprobe/euclidprobe.github.io/pages/mydoc/00-voltage.md

 toc: true
 summary: What is the difference in voltage versions?
 ---
 Currently there are 2 versions of Euclid Probe kits available, 5V & 24V.
 There is no difference in price.
-The PCB's and circuitry are the same.
-The difference is the 24V components are bulked up to handle driving the LED's at the higher voltage.

-### Why are There Different Voltage Versions?
-The voltage only matters if you intend to illuminate the LEDs as status and function indicators and from where you get that power from- see <a href="\03_wiring.html#intermediate-wiring-led-operation-3-wire-mode">3-Wire installation.</a>
+The voltage only matters if you intend to illuminate the LEDs as status and function indicators and where you get that power from.
+See   <a href="\03_wiring.html#intermediate-wiring-led-operation-3-wire-mode">3-Wire installation</a> for more info.

+{% include tip.html content="The 24V version will ALSO work connected to 3.3V/5V endstop ports on the same controllers.
+However, the LED's might be a little dim in comparison. " %}

+### What are the Differences?

+  - The PCB's and circuitry are the same
+  - The difference in models is the <b>maximum voltage</b> that the probe can carry
+  - If you are wiring directly to an open endstop port, the 5V or 24V version will work.
+  - If you are wiring to a high voltage toolhead break out board, then the 24V version is likely what you need.
+  - 24V components are sized to handle driving the LED's at the higher voltage.
+  - LED's on the 24V probe run at 5V will be slightly dimmer in comparison.

 ### How to Decide Which Version to Get?
 Here is a table with criteria to consider: